yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ### <a name="parameters"></a>Parametry

 *pDC*<br/>
-[in] Wskaźnik do kontekstu urządzenia.
+podczas Wskaźnik do kontekstu urządzenia.

 ### <a name="remarks"></a>Uwagi

-##  <a name="ondrawproperty"></a>  CMFCPropertyGridCtrl::OnDrawProperty
+##  <a name="ondrawproperty"></a>CMFCPropertyGridCtrl::OnDrawProperty

-Metoda wywoływana przez platformę, by wyświetlić właściwość.
+Wywoływane przez platformę, by wyświetlić właściwość.

 ```
 virtual int OnDrawProperty(